erSubhashThapa/100daysofcode/r2-log.md

 - ## Fetch API

+  ### Warning, I was confused during this word vomit:

   I was examing the the Fetch API and I wanted to know what `.json()` does.
 I couldn't find it in the Promise directory (`console.dir(Promise)`).
 I found out [.json()](https://developer.mozilla.org/en-US/docs/Web/API/Body/json) is a [method on the Body mixin](https://developer.mozilla.org/en-US/docs/Web/API/Body) of the Fetch API.

   ## Mixins